 We analyze the effect of local-level labor market concentration on wages.
-Using plant-level U.S. Census data over the period 1978-2016, we find that: (1) local-level employer concentration exhibits substantial cross-sectional variation; (2) consistent with labor market monopsony power, there is a negative relation between local-level employer concentration and wages that increases in magnitude over the sample period; (3) using merger activity as an instrument for local-level employer concentration, we find that increased concentration decreases wages; (4) the negative relation between labor market concentration and wages is stronger when unionization rates are low; (5) the link between productivity growth and wage growth is stronger when labor markets are less concentrated; and (6) exposure to greater import competition from China (the "China Shock") is associated with more concentrated labor markets.
-These six results emphasize the role of local-level labor market monopsonies in influencing firm wage-setting.
+Using plant-level U.S. Census data during 1978-2016, we find that: (1) local-level employer concentration exhibits substantial cross-sectional variation; (2) consistent with labor market monopsony power, there is relation local-level employer negative between concentration and wages that strengthens over time; (3) instrumenting concentration with merger activity shows that increased employer concentration decreases (4) wages; the negative between employer concentration and wages increases when unionization rates are low; and (5) the link between productivity growth and wage growth is stronger when labor markets are less concentrated.
+Our results emphasize the role of local labor market monopsonies in influencing firm wage-setting.